MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ## Syntax Checkers

 We recommend that users first validate their code using a Syntax Checker.
 This is a tool to verify proper syntax, compilation completion, and machine compatibility.
 Syntax Checkers use the same compiler as the quantum computer they target.
-For example, the H1-2 syntax checker uses the same compiler as H1-2.
+For example, the H1-1 syntax checker uses the same compiler as H1-1.
 The full compilation stack is executed with the exception of the actual quantum operations.
 If the code compiles, the syntax checker returns a `success` status and a result of all 0s.
 If the code does not compile, the syntax checker returns a failed status and give the error returned to help users debug their circuit syntax.
 Syntax Checkers allow developers to validate their code at any time, even when machines are offline.

 - Job type: `Simulation`
 - Data Formats: `honeywell.openqasm.v1`, `honeywell.qir.v1`
 - Target ID:
   - H1-1 Syntax Checker: `quantinuum.sim.h1-1sc`
-  - H1-2 Syntax Checker: `quantinuum.sim.h1-2sc`
   - H2-1 Syntax Checker: `quantinuum.sim.h2-1sc`
 - Target Execution Profile: [Basic Measurement Feedback](xref:microsoft.quantum.target-profiles)